This page contains general information and answers to common questions about COVID-19.

 Stay home if you are sick to protect your loved ones.

 Island Health has made the difficult decision to allow only essential visits to our facilities.
 Essential visits will be considered for patients who are critically ill, receiving end-of-life care, frail and need an escort or family member for their safety.
-This includes our long-term care sites.

 For more information, see our detailed visitor restrictions.